KiPIDesTAN/aks-auditd/README.md

 ### Image Verification

-Published images are signed with [cosign](https://github.com/sigstore/cosign) keyless signing and a Software Bill of Materials.
+Published images are signed with [cosign](https://github.com/sigstore/cosign) keyless signing and a Software Bill of Materials (SBOM).

 #### Cosign Verification